-Contact is welcome with anyone, but particularly parents with young children who could help develop a natural and practical way of questioning children, - without them even starting to ask us for the answers.
-If they ask, then please tell them, "because i've forgotten how it really feels" ...
+Continued from Empathy with Animals : Contact is welcome with anyone, but particularly parents with young children who could help develop a natural and practical way of questioning children.

-I would love parents to start by asking their two to ten year olds: "when you breathe, where does the breath go in your body?"
-They need to be asked lying down, standing, sitting, and maybe after running.
-Where does your breath come and go to?
+I would love parents to start by asking their two to ten-year-olds: "when you breathe, where does the breath go in your body?"
+They need to be asked lying down, standing, maybe sitting and after running.
+Where does your breath go to?

 What do you see with your eyes closed? draw it.

 Blindfold tasting and smelling games.
 (These senses are usually only trained for specialist jobs like wine connoisseur, perfumer, aroma therapist or master chef.
 Their training methods could be adapted.)
 Read Smelling and Tasting Games.

 Games could be developed to stimulate the vision, maybe even a machine which projects random laser colours at points on the peripheries, first slowly, then just a split second, the game is to recognise the colour.

 Distances, wavelengths and directions of sound (and smell) could be encouraged with just listening out for surprises, imagining we're all early man sitting on a hill top, listening out for wild boar, mammoths and snakes.
 Can you hear any? (maybe motorbikes are modern wild boar).

 Instead of asking a group of children to be silent, ask them : who can hear the first dog bark or pigeon cooing?